 This primitive instrument, cobbled together from discarded wood, guitar strings, and an empty cigar box—was the poor man’s guitar of the early nineteenth and twentieth centuries.
 For decades, it was a forgotten instrument though; that is, until Shane Speal (“King of the Cigar Box Guitar” and leader of his DIY-instrument band Shane Speal and the Snakes) brought this DIY guitar back to life and created a cult following.

-In a new book Making Poor Man’s Guitar: Cigar Box Guitars & Other DIY Instruments (Fox Chapel Publishing, October 2018), Speal brings the making of music and musical instruments back to its roots.
+Making Poor Man’s Guitar: Cigar Box Guitars & Other DIY Instruments, Speal brings the making of music and musical instruments back to its roots.

 The book presents authentic stories that’ll give readers chills and insight into the untold story of America’s poverty-stricken DIY music communities—some stories date back to the beginning days New Orleans’ jazz.
 It even shows how to recreate some of the guitars.